Kelvin-Mwenda/The-Stoic-Way/README.md

 Open the app in your browser:
 Navigate to http://localhost:3000 (or the port specified in your terminal).

-🤝 Contributing
+🤝 ### Contributing
-We welcome contributions from anyone who shares our passion for Stoicism and web development!
+I welcome contributions from anyone who shares our passion for Stoicism and web development!
 Whether you’re fixing bugs, adding features, or improving documentation, your efforts are greatly appreciated.

 # How to Contribute
 ## Fork the repository: